Food and Drinks

-The national dish for most Ethiopians is injera, a flat, sour dough pancake made from a special grain called teff, which is served with either meat or vegetable sauces.
-Ethiopians eat these injera by tearing off a bit of injera and uses it to pick up pieces of meat or mop up the sauce.
+The national dish for most Ethiopians is injera, a flat, sourdough pancake made from a special grain called teff, which is served with either meat or vegetable sauces.
+Ethiopians eat this injera by tearing off a bit of injera and uses it to pick up pieces of meat or mop up the sauce.
 Berbere, the blend of spices which gives Ethiopian food its characteristic taste can be hot for the uninitiated, although vindaloo or hot curry fans will not have any problem.

-When eating national food Ethiopians eat together, off one large circular plate.
-Visitors and guests will have choice morsels and pieces of meat placed in front of them, and when eating doro wot, chicken stew, the pieces of meat are eaten last, after filling up on injera and sauce.
+When eating national food Ethiopians eat together, of one large circular plate.
+Visitors and guests will have choice morsels and pieces of meat placed in front of them, and when eating Doro-wot, chicken stew, the pieces of meat are eaten last, after filling up on injera and sauce.
 You eat with your right hand, and should always wash your hands before eating.

 Vegetarians should try "fasting food", what Orthodox Christians eat during Lent and other fasting periods, and which is free of meat and animal products.

 Ethiopia produces its own wines - Dukam and Goudar are two good, dry reds.
 Crystal is a dry white wine and Axumite is a sweet red - and spirits, like gin, ouzo, and brandy.
 There are also traditional alcoholic beverages such as tela (a local beer made from grain), tej (honey wine or mead), and Kati-Kala (distilled liquor).

 The story of coffee has its beginnings in Ethiopia, the original home of the coffee plant, coffee arabica, which still grows wild in the forest of the highlands.
 While nobody is sure exactly how coffee as a beverage came about, it is believed that its cultivation and use began as early as the 9th century.